We practice what we preach

 VLANs exist at layer 2, meaning they’re implemented on switches, not just routers.
 After configuring VLANs on OPNsense, you must configure your network switches to pass VLAN-tagged traffic correctly; otherwise, your VLANs won’t work regardless of how perfectly OPNsense is configured.

-This guide covers UniFi and Netgear switch configuration that complements the OPNsense VLAN setup described in the main configuration guide.
-You’ll configure trunk ports to carry multiple VLANs, access ports for end devices, WiFi AP VLAN assignments, and DMZ isolation on a dedicated switch.
+This guide complements the OPNsense VLAN setup described in the main configuration guide, covering switch-specific configuration for trunk ports, access ports, WiFi AP VLAN assignments, and DMZ isolation.

 ℹ️ Quick Terminology Reference